Brianne Berkson

-Brianne Berkson is an American actress, comedian and producer known for films Bridge and Tunnel (2014), Bad Vegan and the Teleportation Machine (2016), Dare (2009) and Exposed (2016).
+Brianne Berkson is an American actress, comedian and producer known for films Bridge and Tunnel (2014), Bad Vegan and the Teleportation Machine (2016), Dare (2009), and Exposed (2016).

 Early life and education

 Brianne Berkson was born in New York to Simon Bergson, the son of Auschwitz survivors, and Stefany Dobken Bergson.
 After high school, she went on to attend Columbia University, where she graduated and received a B.A. in English & Comparative Literature.

 Career

-As an actress, Brianne has appeared in various films, live theater and TV.
+As an actress, Berkson has appeared in various films, live theater and TV.
 She made her acting debut in the film Happy End.

 In 2009, she appeared in the film Dare.

 In 2011, she started her own production company, Everlasting Films.

-In 2014, she appeared in a comedy Bridge and Tunnel and won a best supporting actress award from Maverick Movie Awards.
+In 2014, she appeared in a comedy Bridge and Tunnel and won a best supporting actress award at the Maverick Movie Awards.

 In 2016, she appeared in the film Exposed.

-In 2017, Brianne produced and co-wrote "Fly Away", a short film part of the Cannes Film Festival.
+In 2017, Berkson produced and co-wrote "Fly Away", a short film part of the Cannes Film Festival.

 According to a May 2018 news interview with WPIX Channel 11, she is filming a comedy hip-hop Series named “BriGuel’.